“Arguably the best big house rental in Cornwall: an eco-luxe barn restoration with indoor pool, cinema and much more (sleeps up to 26)”

 - Wine tasting

-Families are welcome and there is lots for kids to do both indoors and out with swimming pool, cinema, games room, spacious gardens and an imaginative playground
+Families are welcome and there is lots for kids to do both indoors and out with swimming pool, cinema, games room, spacious gardens and an imaginative playground.
+This would be an amazing place to holiday with a few other families.

 Family friendly accommodation:

 Some of the bedrooms can be made up as twins (3 rooms in the Barn and 4 in the Cottage).
-Both The Barn and The Cottage can each fit an additional 2 rollaway beds or baby cots (extra charge)
+The Cottage can fit an additional 4 beds or baby cots.

 - 2 travel cots